cachrisman/Plivo-2FA-App/README.md

 ## How to use it

 [Here is a live demo](https://plivo-2fa.herokuapp.com/) of this sample application where you can try out how it works.
 This application verifies your phone number using the two factor authentication system.
 In the application, enter your phone number in [E.164](http://en.wikipedia.org/wiki/E.164) format (currently works for US numbers) and click on 'Send Verification Code'.
 This sends an SMS to that number with a random security code in it.
 The application now shows a text box to enter this code to verify your mobile number.
 Once you get the code in the SMS, enter the code in the text box and click 'Check'.
 This will tell you whether the code you entered is correct or not.
 If you enter the correct code, then the application knows that the phone number belongs to you and thus the number is verified.

+## Requirements
+- Git
+- Python 2.7 with PIP and Virtualenv
+- Redis Server

 ## Running the application locally
 You can run the app locally for testing by following these steps: